-The following programs will continue to be provided: utilization and awareness of the toll free number for CIL contact information, health fairs in underserved areas, presentations for outreach, broadening distribution of PSA's which are bi-lingual, outreach to senior citizens and nursing homes, outreach by SILC to the Veteran's Commission and issue invitations to attend SILC meetings, invitations to attend SILC meetings to State agencies for senior citizens.
-These steps are being taken to reach the individuals identified in Section 1.2.
+The following programs will continue to be provided: health fairs in underserved areas, presentations for outreach, broadening distribution of PSA's which are bi-lingual, outreach to senior citizens and nursing homes, outreach by SILC to the Veteran's Commission and issue invitations to attend SILC meetings, invitations to attend SILC meetings to State agencies for senior citizens.
+Through the 501c3, the SILC provides scholarship opportunities to eligible students attending accredited colleges or vocational programs.
+The SILC sponsors youth to attend the Youth Leadership Forum annually.